 The one nice thing is that you can get instant Hilton Gold status with the Hilton Reserve credit card, and there are also sometimes promotions where you can get it – that’s how I got mine.

 The other nice thing is that Hilton Gold is probably the best mid-tier status out there.

 Hotel status match at Best Western

 Best Western is probably the easiest chain to do a hotel status match.
-Unlike other chains where it can be difficult to even find how to do a hotel status match or if you qualify for one, Best Western has a separate page set up with the details.
-Best Western will match from Priority Club, Marriott, Choice, Hilton, La Quinta, Starwood, Hyatt or Radisson (Club Carlson), and it’s generally as easy as emailing firstname.lastname@example.org with proof of your status at the competing chain.
+Unlike other chains where it can be difficult to even find how to do a hotel status match or if you qualify for one, Best Western has a With our separate page set up with the details.
+Best Western will match from Priority Club, Marriott, Choice, Hilton, La Quinta, Starwood, Hyatt or Radisson (Club Carlson), and it’s generally as easy as emailing [email protected] with proof of your status at the competing chain.

 I used the Hilton Gold status I got for free to become an instant Best Western Diamond member (their top tier).
 The only downside is that Best Western’s elite benefits are weaker than other chains – I didn’t even get my 1000 amenity points last time I stayed there!!!.